crypt0grapher/pulsar/README.md

         - Verifying Merkle proofs.
         - Sending verified data to **Ethereum State Storage** for storage.
     - _Prototype simplification:_ an extremely robust external Ethereum Light
-      Client ([helios](https://github.com/a16z/helios)) is used as a part of the bundle.
-It is not integrated with the Cosmos SDK Chain, and runs as a separate process on the same machine communicating with the chain via unix socket.
+      Client ([helios](https://github.com/a16z/helios)) is used currently running as a separate process on the same machine.
+It is queried by the application via JSON-RPC block's Merkle root (`transactionsRoot`) with `eth_getBlockByNumber`.
 2. **Ethereum Relay.**
     - _Objective:_ submitting Ethereum state update proposals to the Cosmos SDK Chain.
     - _Responsibilities._